hotdaamn/asuswrt-merlin-wiki/Compile-Firmware-from-source-using-Ubuntu.md

 * Fire up a terminal CTRL+ALT+T

+## Manually preparing the build environment

 We are going to make the root account active because if we don't do that it will give us a lot of errors during compilation.

+> **Note:** the `root` account is actually only required for certain parts of the whole procedure, specifically for the symlinking of the toolchain into `/opt`.
+If you fix up the hardcoded paths in some of the source files, you will be able to run the whole build procedure without superuser privileges.
+If you prefer to automate the following steps, scroll down to the section named *Automated all-in-one script*.

 Paste in the following lines in terminal